- Written by Culbertson Searchlight

 •Amos Bridges, 38, Wolf Point, criminal possession of dangerous drugs; criminal possession of drug paraphernalia and resisting arrest;

-•Dale Cooper, 38, Wolf Point, arrested on Roosevelt County warrant;
+•Dale A. Cooper, 38, Wolf Point, arrested on Roosevelt County warrant;

 •Jason Knight, 37; Spokane, Wash., criminal possession of dangerous drugs, possession of drug paraphernalia;

 •Darryl Lewis, 45, San Bernadino, Calif., criminal contempt warrant;

 •Robert Lindquist, Chattoroy, Wash., 41, criminal possession of dangerous drugs, criminal possession of drug paraphernalia and driving under the influence;